Charlottesville Lawsuit Defendants Implicated In Premeditated Violence

 The civil conspiracy charges in this case are very broad – two or more people agreeing even indirectly to unlawfully deprive others of their civil rights – but it would seem that the jury has all the evidence they need to find all the defendants liable, if they choose.
 In jury selection, the defendants were keen to raise the specter of violent ‘antifa’ as a justification for their acts, a theme they’ve continued to play up throughout the trial.

-All of the defendants have been shown to have promoted and plan to the rally, and defendant groups committed official funds to things like rental vans or buying riot shields.
+All of the defendants have been shown to have promoted and planned the rally, and defendant groups committed official funds to things like rental vans or buying riot shields.
 All of the organizations on trial discussed violence at the Unite The Right rally in their official communications, such as members-only Discord chats, email lists and newsletters.

 All of the defendants celebrated the street violence in Charlottesville in one way or another, something that could be seen as “ratifying” the conspiracy to commit violence with racial animus, after the fact in some instances.
 Many also applauded the murder of Heather Heyer by James Alex Fields.